yandex-cloud/crossplane-provider-yc/README.md

 sudo mv kubectl-crossplane $(dirname $(which kubectl))
 ```

-Install the provider by using the following command after changing the image tag to the latest release
+Install the provider by using the following command after changing the image name and tag to the latest release
+(image name and tag can be found in the [current release page](https://yandex.cloud/en-ru/marketplace/products/yc/crossplane#docker-images))

 ```
-kubectl crossplane install provider cr.yandex/crp0kch415f0lke009ft/crossplane/crossplane-provider-yc:v0.1.37
+kubectl crossplane install provider cr.yandex/yc-marketplace/yandex-cloud/crossplane/provider-jet-yc1715238233618419317890636198513831921783193441180:v0.4.0
 ```

 ### Setup ProviderConfig